F-Loyer/ocaml.org/data/tutorials/guides/1wf_06_database.md

   | Result.Error r -> ...
 ```

-The `let*` notation is associated to the `bind` function, which deals with Lwt sequencing
-(a `query1 ()` is typically of type `('a, 'b) result Lwt.t` which represent a computation
-which need to be scheduled).
-Once the query has been scheduled and executed, the `Result`
-value is analysed and the value of `Result.Ok value` is extracted.
-If the result is `Error err`,
-the thread of queries is aborted.
+The `let*` notation is associated with the `bind` function that deals with Lwt sequencing.
+A `query1 ()` has often type `('a, 'b) result Lwt.t`, which represents a computation that needs to be scheduled.
+Once the query has been scheduled and executed, the `Result` value is tested.
+If the value is available in `Ok`, it is extracted.
+If the result is `Error`, the thread of queries is aborted.

+Refer to the tutorials on [Monads](/docs/monads) and [operators](/docs/operators) for more on bind operators and custom lets operators.

 ## The Database Connection

-`caqti` provides a `connect` function which establish a connection to the database, but it
-is more secure to use `with_connection` which garantee the closure of the database even in the
-presence of an error.
+`caqti` provides a `connect` function that establishes a connection to the database.
+Still, it is more secure to use `with_connection`, which ensures the database's closure even in the presence of an error.
 Then the following template should be used:

 ```ocaml